wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-k8s.md

 3. Download `values.yaml` File

     To obtain the `values.yaml` file, you can use the `helm show values` command.
-Replace `<repository-name>` with the actual repository name and `<version-of-Agent>` with the desired version of the Kubernetes Gateway Agent.
+Replace `<repository-name>` with the actual repository name and `<version-of-agent>` with the desired version of the Kubernetes Gateway Agent.
 Run the following command:

     === "4.5.0"
         ```